 Graduate Credit Biology Courses

 Through a partnership with Westfield State University, teachers can earn three graduate credits in biology by attending a series of BioTeach workshops, completing online coursework, and designing and implementing a unit mastery plan.
-This program is designed for classroom teachers with at least two grades seven through 12 classes during the current academic year.
+This program is designed for grade 7-12 classroom teachers actively teaching at least two classes during the current academic year.